Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

 [Feature/Algorithm name]
 ========================

-- Non-abreviated name and/or one-sentence description of the method.
+- Non-abbreviated  name and/or one-sentence description of the method.
 - Link and reference to the original publications the present the feature, or other established source(s).
 - Links to any codebases that were used for reference (e.g. authors' implementations)